 There’s a science and an art to SEO… and most of us marketers have a hard time nailing down the concepts, let alone, building and running an SEO campaign.

 But what if you did know how to run an SEO campaign – from keyword research to link building?

-In this content, we’re going to give you an inside look into strategizing and building your very own SEO campaign that is determined by data and delivered for results.
+In this post, we’re going to give you an inside look into strategizing and building your very own SEO campaign that is determined by data and delivered for results.

 Buckle up and take some notes. 🙂

 When beginning an SEO campaign, you’ll need to tackle major areas of the strategy, such as:

 - How to optimize your site